 6. The mouse that’s immune to poison

 Bad news for anyone with a fear of mice: researchers have discovered a house mouse with an immunity to Warfarin, a type of poison typically deployed to fight infestations.
 The super mice were discovered in Germany, where the lowly house mouse bred with its poison-resistant distant cousin the Algerian mouse.
 The result?
 A hybrid mouse with a very useful genetic mutation that gives it a leg up over its rodent relatives.
-Usually hybrid animals can’t reproduce, but "sometimes there is the occasional odd hybrid that has just about the right novel combination of genomes from two species that renders them, at least temporarily, superior over the pure species," says the study’s lead author Michael Kohn.
-“We’ve caught evolution in the act.”
+Usually hybrid animals can’t reproduce, but “sometimes there is the occasional odd hybrid that has just about the right novel combination of genomes from two species that renders them, at least temporarily, superior over the pure species," the study’s lead author, Michael Kohn, wrote.
+“We’ve caught evolution in the act."

 This story originally ran in 2015; it has been updated for 2021.